 **The analysis of administrator starting dates does not include deans, as their position was created in 2023, or athletic staff.

-This article is part one in our series, “Inside the High School Project,” which covers the controversial ACPS project that the district says intends to connect students across the four ACHS campuses.
-However, the project has received significant pushback from students, teachers and parents.
-Read part two of our series here, part three here, part four here, part five here and a bonus part, which was published in the Alexandria Times over the summer, here.
+This article is part one in our series, “Inside the High School Project,” which covers the controversial ACPS initiative that the district says intends to connect students across the four ACHS campuses.
+However, the initiative has received significant pushback from students, teachers and parents.
+Read part two of our series here, part three here, part four here, part five here, part six here, and a bonus part, which was published in the Alexandria Times over the summer, here.
 Theogony will continue our coverage through at least the end of the 2024-25 school year.

 Comment your thoughts on the restructuring below.